|

 thing?
 This isn't heat-affected cask wine.
 (At this point, I had

-Day 2: Wow?!
+scribbled '80?' into my notes) Day 2: Wow?!
 What a massive difference 24 hours has made.
 Clean

 lovely nose of blueberries and dark cherries.
 The alcohol has managed to